-The objection procedure of the Fontys University of Applied Sciences Executive Board applies to problems relating to registration (or the termination thereof), internal rules or disciplinary measures.
-This procedure must be followed before an appeal can be submitted to the Board of appeal for higher education.
-See also Article 48 of the Students' Charter:
+The objection procedure with the Executive Board of Fontys University of Applied Sciences applies when it comes to problems with regard to (termination of) registration, house rules or disciplinary measures.
+This procedure must be followed before an appeal can be submitted to the Higher Education Appeals Tribunal.
+See also article 48 of the Student Charter.

-2.3 Appeal
+2.3 Occupation

-Fontys University of Applied Sciences also has a Board of appeal for exams.
-The issues that this Board addresses can be found in Article 46 of the Students' Charter.
+Fontys University of Applied Sciences also has an Examination Appeals Board.
+The subjects discussed by this Board can be found in Article 46 of the Student Charter.